matthewscharles/UE5-Wwise-Demo/README.md

 - Game logic and  variables decoupled from the "block" blueprint, and moved to common singletons: Player Controller, Game Mode, and Game Instance.
 - Hard-coded block configurations from the original tutorial replaced with structs
-- Moved from trigger boxes to a grid stored in a 1D array
+- Moved from trigger boxes to a more conventional grid stored in a 1D array
 - Added a scoring system and audio/visual feedback for events and progression through the levels
 - Incorporated UMG Widgets for pause, options, and music, including gamepad controls with audio feedback
+- Integrated a music system to mix between tracks
 - Added an audio manager based on [Data Tables](https://dev.epicgames.com/community/learning/tutorials/Gp9j/working-with-data-in-unreal-engine-data-tables-data-assets-uproperty-specifiers-and-more), minimising inline references to assets
-- Integrated a music system to mix between tracks

 ## Wwise Hierarchy